-When you do take on a training effort, you’ll want to be sure you’re spending your money wisely.
+When you take on a training effort, you’ll want to be sure you’re spending your money wisely.
 It’s therefore best to create an overall training strategy to steer your plans for staff development.

-ANALYZE YOUR NEEDS
+ANALYZE YOUR NEEDS and Goals

 IDENTIFY SKILL GAPS

 You can do this by looking at a written job description (make sure you have one!) and comparing the skills the position requires with your employees’ current abilities.
-Understanding where there may be gaps will help you identify the types of training you need.
+Understanding where there may be gaps will help you identify the type of training you need.